ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 ##### Creation of Master Pod (Creation of the first Pod)

-It's the first Pod created in Kubernetes StatefulSet , specified as *pod_name*-0.
-The Pod is called as "Master Pod" in aku and we call the executed aku as "MASTER AKU".
+It's the first Pod created in a StatefulSet , specified as *pod_name*-0.
+The Pod is called as "Master Pod" in aku and the executed aku is called as "MASTER AKU".

-Since Altibase replication objects need to be created on all Pods, `aku -p start` command is also executed  when creating *pod_name*-0 in StatefulSet.
+Since Altibase replication objects need to be created on all Pods, `aku -p start` command is also executed  when creating *pod_name*-0 in a StatefulSet.

-The followings explain the detailed behavior of  `aku -p start` command during creating *pod_name*-0 in StatefulSet.
+The followings explain the detailed behavior of  `aku -p start` command during creating *pod_name*-0 in a StatefulSet.

 <div align="left">
     <img src="media/Utilities/aku_p_start_master_pod.jpg"></img>